Newtown, New South Wales: Gay and lesbian culture

-Newtown, St Peters and Erskineville have the highest proportions of same-sex couples in the 2011 census.
-The gay and lesbian community of Newtown also extends into neighboring Glebe, Leichhardt, Annandale, Marrickville, Enmore and Dulwich Hill.
+According to the 2011 census, Newtown, St Peters and Erskineville had the highest proportions of same-sex couples.
+The gay and lesbian community of Newtown also extends into neighbouring Glebe, Leichhardt, Annandale, Marrickville, Enmore and Dulwich Hill.
 The area was home to two of Sydney’s most well-established gay and lesbian pubs, the Newtown Hotel on King Street and the nearby Imperial Hotel in Erskineville Road (the famous drag show pub featured in the movie Priscilla, Queen of the Desert).
 The owners of the Newtown Hotel abruptly terminated negotiations for lease renewal and locked the licence-owner out of the premises in November 2007.
 The bar reopened in late 2010, under the name 'Freaky Tiki'.
 After renovations in 2010, it has reopened and reclaimed its original name, The Newtown Hotel, and currently offers a general, non-specific clientele, in common with most bars in the area.
 The Imperial also closed in 2007 for renovations but did not reopen until 2010, following a protracted and expensive licensing battle with the local council.
 As of 2019, The Imperial hosts queer parties on Thursday nights.

 One bar formerly known as Zanzibar had a loyal lesbian following but it rebranded as Websters Bar, with a general clientele in 2016.
 Wednesday nights are especially popular for lesbians as the upstairs bar at The Bank Hotel hosts nights for queer women.

-Since 2018, rapid gentrification of the area and Sydney's introduction of the CBD lockout laws, which Newtown is excluded from, has seen much of the LGBTQ+ scene pushed into neighboring areas.
+Since 2018, rapid gentrification of the area and Sydney's introduction of the CBD lockout laws, which Newtown is excluded from, has seen much of the LGBTQ+ scene pushed into neighbouring areas.
 Also as a result, homophobic violence has risen in the area.

 The Gay and Lesbian Counselling Service in Newtown provides free telephone counselling for gays and lesbians living in NSW, as well as Twenty 10, a support organisation for young gay, lesbian, bisexual, transgender, same-sex attracted and gender-questioning people who are under 26 and having problems at home or have recently become homeless.